WojciechKretowicz/weles/README.md

 ```
 library(vimo)

-create_user('Example user', 'example password', 'example_mail@gmail.com')
+user_create('Example user', 'example password', 'example_mail@gmail.com')
 ```

 In response you will get information if your account was created succesfully.

 ## Uploading model
-First you need to have a trained mlr model.
+First you need to have a trained mlr, caret or parsnip model.
+Let's make an mlr random forest.

 ### Example
 ```